Samsung/tizen-docs/docs/platform/developing/flashing.md

-# Flashing an Image to Device
+# Flash an image to device

 The instructions for flashing depend on the type of device you are using.
 Instructions are available for the following devices:
 - TM1 reference device